Do you remember the 7 Dwarfs names?

 At Pete’s Silly Sideshow, in the back of Fantasyland, people can meet and take pictures with the Seven Dwarfs.

-The Seven Dwarfs used to be seen at The Magic Kingdom’s Festival of Fantasy parade.
+The Seven Dwarfs can be seen at The Magic Kingdom’s Festival of Fantasy parade.

 Where to see the 7 Dwarfs at Disneyland